ethereum-optimism/Truffle-ERC20-Example/README.md

 ![Truffle contract migrations to Optimistic Ethereum complete](./assets/deploy-to-optimistic-ethereum.png)

 And uh... yeah.
 That's pretty much it.
 Contracts deployed!
 Tutorial complete.
-Hopefully now you know the basics of working with Optimistic Ethereum.
+Hopefully now you know the basics of working with Optimistic Ethereum! 🅾️

 ------